-Problem 5: Non-local Exits
+Problem 3: Non-local Exits

-A binary tree is either (1) a leaf or (2) the result of applying the node constructor to a left binary tree and a right binary tree.
+For the purposes of this problem, a binary tree is either (1) a leaf or (2) the result of applying the node constructor to a left binary tree and a right binary tree.
 The leaf? predicate determines if a value is a leaf (non-node), and the selectors left and right extract the left and right subtrees of a binary tree.